blueskyletters/blueskyletters.github.io/_posts/2020-04-14-an-old-story.md

 The story of Mannankatta and Kariyila so vividly express the bitter truth of life in a simple way to young minds.
 It brings out the universal truth that **nothing can last forever** and **one day we shall all too be a memory; our body shall melt away into the earth as Manankatta and our soul fly away to the hereafter like Kariyila and we may leave some uncherished dreams behind.**

 It is strange how such a short nursery story imbibes in it the deep meanings and truths of life.
-Every child should be told the story of Mannankatta and Kariyila.
+Every child should be told this story.

 As I brood over the fact of how much meaning I could think of from this simple story, I hope that maybe my life may also get immortalised in a story that at least some may remember.